trinsiclabs/divvy/README.md

 #### API

-The API component connects the client app to the network and lives in the `api` directory.
+The API component connects the client app to the network.

-See the [API docs](./api/README.md) for ore info.
+See the [API docs](https://github.com/flashbackzoo/divvy-api) for ore info.

 ### Bootstrap the host